RavensbourneWebMedia/UX-design/sessions/session-06.md

 2. If you want to be cool, you can start translating your wireframes into an **HTML + CSS** prototype using a framework like [Skeleton](http://getskeleton.com), [Bootstrap](http://getbootstrap.com) or [Foundation](http://foundation.zurb.com/prototyping.html)

-### 2. Sotryboard another user journey
+### 2. Storyboard another user journey

-Pick from the scenarios above, one that you haven't storyboarded yet.
+Pick from the [three *themes* above](https://github.com/RavensbourneWebMedia/WEB14204/blob/master/sessions/session-06.md#your-turn), one that you haven't storyboarded yet.

 ### 3. Blog about this film